The co-chairman of KPMG Europe has called for a re-think of the role of public company audits.

-John Griffith-Jones said that society and the audit profession should work towards a new ‘kitemark’ standard for audit reports.
+John Griffith-Jones, pictured above, said that society and the audit profession should work towards a new ‘kitemark’ standard for audit reports.

 Griffith-Jones was delivering the Aileen Beattie Memorial Lecture Towards an even better profession to the Institute of Chartered Accountants of Scotland.

 He suggested that the current ‘expectation gap’ about the role of auditing could be closed in the foreseeable future with a ‘new approach’ and a ‘new contract’.

 He called for society and the audit profession to work towards a ‘kitemark’ standard of an audit report as being ‘about right’.

 Griffith-Jones said he was making the case for the acknowledgement of reality.

 “I believe the ‘kitemark’ that the profession and society should agree to work towards could be summarised in the vernacular as ‘these accounts are about right unless the management have deliberately conspired to falsify them’,” he added.

 “I am not about to argue for any reduction in the rigour with which an audit is carried out – I am not arguing for the commoditisation of an audit – and I am not proposing to take on liabilities I cannot meet,” according to Griffith-Jones.